 If in this post I sound guilty of succumbing to the kind of revisionism that spins vintage cinema straw into nostalgia-laced gold, it's only because I've been around long enough to have taken note of what I perceive to be a certain downward trajectory in films.
 In the independent/foreign-film influenced days of my youth, it was generally assumed that movies like The Birds were on their way out, and it was fashionable to mock their solid, old-school (read: Establishment) professionalism.

 Jump ahead to present day.
 We now have an industry run by lawyers and populated with techno-geeks churning out obscenely expensive comic book movies and CGI video games disguised as films for a subliterate demographic that bullies the boxoffice through their twitter accounts.

-All of a sudden old-fashioned things like story, character, pacing and maturity seem positively revolutionary.
-I've always liked The Birds but I never considered it a classic.
+All of a sudden, old-fashioned things like story, character, pacing and maturity seem positively revolutionary.
+I've always liked The Birds, but I never considered it a classic.
 I think that opinion has changed.
 I don't think there's a director working today who can pull off what Hitchcock does in this flawed masterpiece, I really don't.
 It's a movie both smart and silly that never once falls prey to what is near-standard in horror films today: stupidity.
+It takes its time, it gets us to care about its characters, and the power of the shock effects comes from our engagement in the narrative.
 The Birds is not Alfred Hitchcock's best film by a long-shot, but its obvious skill, artistry, and simple entertainment value makes much of what pass for motion pictures today look like chicken feed.